Norvic Tiling FAQ is a series off questions and answers about tiling & waterproofing

 Yes, primer before applying the waterproofing membrane is necessary.
 It also decreases the pin holding, helps the membrane adhere to the substrate better, and seals the dust particles on the surface beneath.

-Yes, high temperature affects the primer’s performance because they get evaporated before they can fulfil their tasks.
-Like sealing the contaminants below or controlling the water absorption.
+Yes, high temperature affects the performance of the primer since it evaporates before it can perform its tasks like sealing the contaminants below or controlling the water absorption.

 Waterproofing bond breaker must accommodate building movement.
 Bond breakers use the elastic properties of the membranes to get them ready for coping up with building movement.

 Yes, according to the set standards, the use of waterproofing bond breakers is necessary.
-It is used in places like internal corners, joints, and other areas that are affected by building movement.
+It is used in places like internal corners, joints, and other areas affected by building movement.

 It can be one of many reasons.
 Like, the incorrect placing of waterproofing components or the sealant was incompatible, or the adhesive was not compatible.
 Even wrongly applied bond breaker and primer can be the cause.
 If any part fails, it also leads to the failure of the complete waterproofing.